20/03/2007

 NOTE: The original image above showed the spider facing down but it didn't appear as fearsome as it does this way up.

 It's during the cold, wintry time of year, that we tend to want to stay in bed that little bit longer, unwilling to brave the cold, frosty air.
 And rightly so.
-That is, of course, unless you're keen enough to get out of bed nice and early in order to get the best photos.
+That is, of course, unless you're keen enough to get out of bed nice and early to get the best photos.
 Then you'll stop at nothing, right?

 Anyway, winter has got to be the best time of year for photographing spider webs.
 Especially if it gets a bit foggy or frosty, or at least if there has been a heavy overnight dew.
 It's also at this time of year that the sun rises a little later, so you don't have to get out of bed as early as you do in summer and it takes a little longer for things to thaw out, in the cool, damp, frosty air and there is also more chance of the air being quiet and still.
-Another good point is that during the colder months the sun isn't quite as high in the sky, providing a more favourable light source.
+Another good point is that during the colder months, the sun isn't quite as high in the sky, providing a more favourable light source.

 Spider webs come in all shapes and sizes and generally, the spider will stay in the same area for a few days, if it gets a regular enough meal.
 So, if you see one when you're out and about, then return the next morning, chances are it will still be there and hopefully in reasonably good condition.